sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ```

-The break keyword just means that you will exit the loop immedietly.
+The break keyword just means that you will exit the loop immediately.

 This is the end of lesson 5.